luissimas/zettelkasten/MOCs/LD MOC.md

 [[Timing analysis]]

 ## Chapter 6
-In this chapter we continue to explore the [[Sequential circuits|sequential circuits]], learning more formal way of describing those circuits and new design techniques.
+In this chapter we continue to explore the [[Sequential circuits|sequential circuits]], learning more formal ways of describing those circuits and new design techniques.

 ---